 Refreshments: Ponte Di Legno is a useful stop midway, then the Rifugio Bonetta is described as a ‘cyclist oasis’ at the top of the Gavia.
 Bormeo also has great options.

 - This route uses the quieter mountain roads (SP27), so make sure to stick to this.
 The alternative is traffic and tunnels and, like our routes elsewhere, we prefer to keep you quiet and safe.
-The initial few kilometres are an easy warm up, passing alongside the river, with quaint hamlets and mountain scenes to occupy you.
+The initial few kilometres are an easy warm up, passing alongside the river and with quaint hamlets and mountain scenes to occupy you.

 - From the village of Mazzo things get serious and the climbing begins.
 As you head off the main tracks and road rises, you’ll be in good company if you think that it’s the hardest climb ever!